VladimirKheifets/PHP-class--columnOperations/readme.md

 ##### numberToDivStr($number, $rowIndex = null )

-Parameters:

-$num - (integer) the number that should be output in html

-$rowIndex - null or (integer)  row index for displaying a number with a digit shift

-null - only after calling the сolumnMultiplication method, must be defined in other cases
+Parameters:<br>$num - (integer) the number that should be output in html<br>$rowIndex - null or (integer)  row index for displaying a number with a digit shift<br>null - only after calling the сolumnMultiplication method, must be defined in other cases

-Returns:

-(string) HTML - line in which each digit of a number is displayed in div tags.
+Returns:<br>(string) HTML - line in which each digit of a number is displayed in div tags.
 Complemented with empty (&nbsp;) div tags to the maximum number of digits in the sum or product